Arencius/Youtube-Automation-Bot/README.md

 ## ABOUT PROJECT AND HOW IT WORKS
-After launching the project, chosen browser will open on YouTube main page (www.youtube.com).
-Then you'll be asked to provide artists you want the Bot to search for (in video title and descriptions) and name of playlist in which the videos will be saved.
-Having done that, the bot will automatically sign into your youtube account with data provided in secrets.py file.
-Selenium browsers are not perfect, so after succesful login you may be redirected either to main youtube page or studio.youtube.com (what happened in my case).
-Then you need to paste the link of whatever song you wish in the browser and that's basically everything you had to do.
-Since now, the bot checks if song belongs to artists you provided in the second step and if so, adds songs to the playlist.
+After launching the project, you will see the window, where you are asked to fill all important data, such as:
+- names/nicknames of artists that you want to search for, separated by comma
+- link to redirect after closing this window.
+If you leave this input empty, the main Youtube page will be loaded.
+- name of playlist, that you want to store songs in.
+If the playlist with the given name does not exist, it will be created
+- accesibility of playlist - determines whether the playlist should be public or private.
+Works only if playlist doesn't already exist (does not modify accesibility of already created playlists)

+Having filled all the forms, the bot will automatically log in to your account, and redirect to the provided link/youtube.com.
+Autoplay is highly recommended to be active, since you won't have to do anything.